-to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and to protect investors and the public interest, and that it is not designed to permit unfair discrimination among customers, brokers, or dealers.
+discrimination among customers, brokers, or dealers.
 The Exchange also believes that its proposal to adopt fees for Open-Close Data is consistent with Section 6(b) of the Act in general, and furthers the objectives of Section 6(b)(4) of the Act in particular, in that it is an equitable allocation of dues, fees and other charges among its members and other recipients of Exchange data.

 In adopting Regulation NMS, the Commission granted self-regulatory organizations ("SROs") and broker-dealers increased authority and flexibility to offer new and unique market data to the public.
 It was believed that this authority would expand the amount of data available to consumers, and also spur innovation and competition for the provision of market data.
-The Exchange believes that the proposed Open-Close Data would further broaden the availability of U.S. option market data to investors consistent with the principles of Regulation NMS.
-The proposal also promotes increased transparency through the dissemination of Open-Close Data.
-The proposed rule change would benefit investors by providing access to the Open-Close Data, which as noted above, may promote better informed trading, as well as research and studies of the options industry.
+Particularly, Open-Close Data further broadens the availability of U.S. option market data to investors consistent with the principles of Regulation NMS.
+The data product also promotes increased transparency through the dissemination of Open-Close Data and benefits investors by providing access to the Open-Close Data, which may promote better informed trading, as well as research and studies of the options industry.
 Particularly, information regarding opening and closing activity across different option series may indicate investor sentiment, which can be helpful research and/or trading information.
-Subscribers to the data may be able to enhance their ability to analyze option trade and volume data, and create and test trading models and analytical U.S.C.
-78f(b)(4).
+Subscribers to the data may be able to enhance their ability to analyze option trade and volume data, and create and test trading models and analytical strategies.

-strategies.
 The Exchange believes Open-Close Data provides a valuable tool that subscribers can use to gain comprehensive insight into the trading activity in a particular series, but also emphasizes such data is not necessary for trading.

 Moreover, the Exchange's affiliate Cboe Options, along with other exchanges, also offer a similar data product.

 The Exchange operates in a highly competitive environment.
 Indeed, there are currently 16 registered options exchanges that trade options.
 The Commission has repeatedly expressed its preference for competition over regulatory intervention in determining prices, products, and services in the securities markets.
 Particularly, in Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and, also, recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."
 Making similar data products available to market participants fosters competition in the marketplace, and constrains the ability of exchanges to charge supracompetitive fees.
 In the event that a market participant views one exchange's data product as more or less attractive than the competition they can and do switch between similar products.
-The proposed fees are a result of the competitive environment, as the Exchange seeks to adopt fees to attract purchasers of the proposed Open-Close Data product.
-See Securities Exchange Act Release No. 55062 (January 8, 2007), 72 FR 2048 (January 17, 2007) (approving SR-CBOE-2006-088); See also Securities Exchange Act Release No. 56254 (August 15, 2007), 72 FR 47104 (August 22, 2007) (SR-ISE-2007-70).
-See Securities Exchange Act Release No. 51808 (June 9, 2005), 70 FR 37496, 37499 (June 29, 2005) ("Regulation NMS Adopting Release").
+The proposed fees are a result of the competitive environment, as the Exchange seeks to adopt fees to attract purchasers of the recently introduced Open-Close Data product.